jj5/kickass-crypto/README.md

 ```

 The reason for the padding is to obscure the actual data size.
 Padding is done in up to 4KB
 boundaries, which we call chunks.
-The padding length is configurable and the default may change
+The chunk size is configurable and the default may change
 in future.

 The message is then encrypted with AES-256-GCM and the authentication tag, initialization vector,